-- In addition to the Proposed 25-26 TPP Base Case, Staff are proposing to pass one sensitivity portfolio to the CAISO focused a higher Long Lead-Time (LLT) resource deployment future. - Considered two options for the sensitivity portfolio: the Staff Recommended and the Alternate sensitivity portfolios. - More information about the differences between these two proposed sensitivity portfolios is available on the following slide. - The recently adopted AB 1373 related Decision (D.) 24-08-064 contained a need determination for specific LLT resources for potential procurement by the Dept. Of Water Resources. - Identified a need for up to 7.6 GW of offshore wind (OSW), 2 GW of long duration energy storage (LDES), and 1 GW of geothermal in addition to existing procurement orders. - The amounts of OSW and LDES have not previously been studied in any TPP base case or in a sensitivity case that reflected a reasonable alternate scenario to the TPP base case. - The two potential sensitivities options both depict a potential LLT resource deployment future reflective of the upper bound of the AB 1373 Decision need determination - Designed to serve as reasonable alternative scenarios associated with the proposed base case - Provide insights into transmission implications and resources that are displaced from more LLTs being in the portfolio
+- In addition to the Proposed 25-26 TPP Base Case, Staff are proposing to pass one sensitivity portfolio to the CAISO focused a higher Long Lead-Time (LLT) resource deployment future. - For the 2025-26 TPP cycle, Staff considered two options for the sensitivity portfolio: the Staff Recommended and the Alternate sensitivity portfolios. - Based on stakeholder comments received on the 25-26 TPP Ruling, the Commission is proposing to adopt the Staff Recommended sensitivity portfolio for the 25-26 TPP cycle. - Some of the analysis for the Alternate portfolios is included as a point of reference, and additional information specific to the Alternate portfolio is available here. - The recently adopted AB 1373 related Decision (D.) 24-08-064 contained a need determination for specific LLT resources for potential procurement by the Dept. Of Water Resources. - Identified a need for up to 7.6 GW of offshore wind (OSW), 2 GW of long duration energy storage (LDES), and 1 GW of geothermal in addition to existing procurement orders. - The amounts of OSW and LDES have not previously been studied in any TPP base case or in a sensitivity case that reflected a reasonable alternate scenario to the TPP base case. - The Staff Recommended sensitivity portfolio depicts a potential LLT resource deployment future reflective of the upper bound of the AB 1373 Decision need determination. - Designed to serve as reasonable alternative scenario to the proposed base case. - Provide insights into transmission implications and resources that are displaced from more LLTs being in the portfolio.